tursodatabase/libsql/doc/tcl_extension_intro.md

 * if that token is nothing but a '.', the line is a no-op;

-* or, if it begins with anything but a '.', it is collected as SQL and submitted to the SQL execution (prepare/step) engine;
+* or, if it begins with anything but a '.', it is collected as SQL, until terminated with ';', '/' or 'go', then submitted to the SQL execution (prepare/step) engine.

 * or, if it begins with '#', it is ignored (as a comment).